oliegrey/2026-Ship/README.md

 ## PARTICIPANTS
 ### Next update deadline: 22nd June
+Please include the word "update" in your message so i can find it when i update this list.

 | user            | project            | last update               |
 | --------------- | ------------------ | ------------------------- |